-All-American suburban houses
+All-American classic suburban houses from the 1900s

 The last decade has witnessed an interesting development in American home life — a resurgent movement from the city to the suburban district and small town.